 FITNESS TURBOCHARGERS TO LOSE 10 POUNDS

 Already hitting the gym on the reg?
 Great!
 Now get more bang for your calorie-burning buck by adding one of these fitness turbochargers to your routine.

 RUN TO THE GYM

-Getting to the gym for yoga twice a week is an awesome way to stay stress-free and slim.
+Getting to the gym for yoga twice a week is an awesome way to stay stress-free and lose 10 pounds, or more!
 But running to your class can take your calorie burn—and weight loss—to the next level.
 While a 150-pound woman burns about 134 calories in 45-minute yoga class, running twenty minutes to get there will incinerate an additional 300 calories.
 The result: You’ll find yourself 9 pounds lighter in just 12 months!
-And after your workout, don’t forget to refuel with one of these delicious, muscle building protein shakes.
+And after your workout, don’t forget to refuel with one of these delicious, muscle-building protein shakes.

 ADD SOME SPRINTS

 To accelerate your weight loss, accelerate your speed.
 Interspersing short, all-out sprints with brief periods of rest is the most effective form of cardio for fat loss.
 Try a 2-to-1 “work-to-rest” ratio, meaning, sprint two times longer than you rest.
 So if you run a 1-minute sprint, then walk for 2-minutes and then repeat the pattern until you hit the 30-minute mark.
 A 150-pound person using this approach to cardio will burn off 60 more calories than running at a steady pace.
 Add two sprint days to your weekly fitness regimen and you could lose 2 pounds in a year.